 They are sometimes literally putting themselves into your hands.
 Being a professional also means you are held to a high standard, expected to reflect the years of knowledge you’ve collected and specialized training you’ve completed.
 You are legally required to perform your duties with a certain level of care fitting of someone with your level of expertise.

-Insurance isn’t legally required by the province, but it’s often mandatory in practice.
+Insurance isn’t legally required anywhere in Canada, but it’s often mandatory in practice.
 If you rent studio space, work in a condo gym, or train clients in commercial settings, landlords and gym owners almost always require proof of liability coverage.
 Even if you’re self-employed and working from home or outdoors, insurance protects you from costly claims and should be considered essential.

-What type of insurance do I need as a personal trainer in Ontario?
+What type of insurance do I need as a personal trainer?

 Professional Liability (Errors & Omissions): Covers you if a client claims they were injured due to your instruction or programming.